crumbhole/argocd-lovely-plugin/README.md

 - `ARGOCD_ENV_LOVELY_HELM_NAME`: This can be used to set the Helm 'name' in the same way as releaseName works in Argo CD's standard Helm processing. (`ARGOCD_APP_NAME` used to be overridable in old versions of ArgoCD, but is no longer)

 There is no way to modify any other Helm files at this time.

+## Helmfile variation
+You can use these environment variables for modifying helmfiles's behaviour.
+More generic manipulation of any file is available through preprocessing.
+This cannot be used with helmfile.d files.
+- `ARGOCD_ENV_LOVELY_HELMFILE_MERGE`: to some yaml you'd like [strategic merged](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/) merged into any helmfile.yaml used by helmfile.
+- `ARGOCD_ENV_LOVELY_HELMFILE_PATCH`: to some yaml or json you'd like [json6902](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/) patched into any helmfile.yaml used by Helmfile.

 ## Kustomize
 You can use these environment variables for modifying kustomize's behaviour, and the kustomization.yaml file.
 More generic manipulation of any file is available through preprocessing.